 Amenemopet shook his head.
 He pointed to the wall where Mehetra saw a list carved into the wall in hieroglyphs.
 ‘This calendar keeps track of all the days throughout the year.
 It tells me that it is not yet time for the New Year festival.
 But the star Sopdet has risen, and the flood is coming.
 I must consult the high priest’ ‘Follow me!’ he said to Mehetra.
 MehetraAmenemopet raced through

-the rooms of the temple.
+Ancient Egyptian and the Timethe rooms of the temple.
 He stopped in front of a carved wall and pointed to a list of cartouches.
 ‘This problem was first noticed when they were alive,’ he pointed to a line of cartouches.
 ‘That was many years ago, and the problem is only getting worse.’

 Amenemopet shook his head again.
 Then, he turned to Mehetra and said, ‘Go now, child.
 I must be alone to think…’ With that, Amenemopet turned and walked away.
 Mehetra studied the wall in front of her.
 Each cartouche contained the name of a pharaoh.
 Did this problem with the calendar really mean that the world was falling into chaos?